ictr/covid19-outbreak-simulator/README.md

-For example, if in a hospital environment nurses, once affected, tends to have higher `R0` because he or she contact more patients, and on the other hand patients are less mobile and should have lower `R0`, you can run a simulation with two patients carrying the virus with the following options:
+For example, if in a hospital environment nurses, once affected, tends to have higher `R0` because he or she contact more patients, and on the other hand patients are less mobile and should have lower `R0`.
+In some cases the nurses are even less protected and are more susceptible.
+You can run a simulation with two patients carrying the virus with the following options:

 ```
 outbreak_simulator --popsize nurse=10 patient=100 \
     --symptomatic-r0 nurse=1.5 patient=0.8 \
     --asymptomatic-r0 nurse=1.5 patient=0.8 \
+    --susceptibility nurse=1.2 patient=0.8 \
     --infector patient0 patient1
 ```